-Northern lights Minnesota tonight
+Northern lights in Minnesota tonight

 Kp 1 is well below the Kp 4–5 threshold needed for aurora to be visible from Minnesota.